llvm/llvm-project/amd/hipcc/README.md

 ### <a name="testing"></a> hipcc: testing

 Currently hipcc/hipconfig executables are tested by building and executing HIP tests.
-Seperate tests for hipcc/hipconfig is currently not planned.
+Separate tests for hipcc/hipconfig is currently not planned.